Policies and Procedures

 ESF assumes no responsibility or liability for damage done to vehicles while they are using campus EV charging stations.

 When charging, EV drivers should ensure that they avoid routing a charging cord where it could become a tripping hazard for others.
 When a charge is complete, drivers should store the cord in a way that minimizes hazards to others.
-Visible damage to cords or stations should be reported to the College’s Sustainable Facilities Manager.
+Visible damage to cords or stations should be reported to the College’s Director of Sustainability.

 ESF encourages all EV charging station users to limit their charging sessions to 4 hours.

 Drivers should avoid plugging their vehicles in to charge if they do not need the charge.
 EV vehicles should only occupy an EV spot when they are plugged in and charging.
-When a charging session is complete, unplug the vehicle, safely stow the cord and move the vehicle.
+When a charging session is complete, unplug the vehicle, safely stow the cord and move the vehicle to avoid paying an overstay fee, where applicable, and/or being ticketed.